Apron63/symfony_and_vue/readme.md

 ### 5. Change domain name (optional)
 By default, it's localhost, but if you want to customize the domain name, go to this file `docker/nginx/default.conf`, and at line 5 and change localhost to whatever you want. <br>
-And on MacOS edit this file `sudo vi /private/etc/hosts`, and add `127.0.0.1   customDomain`
+And on MacOS edit this file `sudo vi /private/etc/hosts`, and add `127.0.0.1   yourCustomDomain`

 ### 6. Launch the docker-compose
 At the root of the project, launch this command : <br>